andremm/lua-parser/README.md

 [![Build Status](https://travis-ci.org/andremm/lua-parser.svg?branch=master)](https://travis-ci.org/andremm/lua-parser)

-This is a Lua 5.3 parser written with [LPegLabel](https://github.com/sqmedeiros/lpeglabel) that generates an AST in the format specified by [Metalua](https://github.com/fab13n/metalua-parser).
+This is a Lua 5.3 parser written with [LPegLabel](https://github.com/sqmedeiros/lpeglabel) that generates an AST in a format that is similar to the one specified by [Metalua](https://github.com/fab13n/metalua-parser).
 The parser uses LPegLabel to provide more specific error messages.

 Requirements